 Where to Stay in Nungwi

 - Z Hotel – Located along the powder-white sands of Nungwi Beach, Z Hotel is surrounded by lush tropical greenery and spectacular Indian Ocean views.
-Dubbed one of the ‘trendiest hotels in Africa’ by Tripadvisor, this 4-star boutique hotel boasts a modern London-style design with an infinity pool, a luxurious spa, a sea-facing restaurant serving African-European fusion cuisine, and a glamorous champagne and cocktail bar.
-Each room comes with a flat-screen TV, iPod docking station, minibar, and private bathroom; some even have their own balcony.
+Dubbed one of the ‘trendiest hotels in Africa’ by Tripadvisor, this 4-star boutique hotel boasts a modern London-style design with an infinity pool, a luxurious spa, a sea-facing restaurant and a glamorous cocktail bar.

 Paje